July 30th-August 2nd, 2014

-The Richard Bartol, Jr. Educators’ Conference in Gettysburg is for educators who teach the Civil War era to middle schoolers in Pennsylvania, Maryland, West Virginia and Washington D.C. and face challenges in connecting students to the Civil War or lack the necessary tools and approach to effectively engage their students in Civil War exploration.
+The Richard Bartol, Jr. Educators’ Conference in Gettysburg is for educators who teach the Civil War era to middle school students in Pennsylvania, Maryland, West Virginia, Virginia, New York, New Jersey and Washington D.C., and face challenges in connecting students to the Civil War or lack the necessary tools and approaches to effectively engage their students in Civil War exploration.

 Conference attendees will be housed at Gettysburg College, a liberal arts college located in downtown Gettysburg.
 Food and lodging will be provided on the college’s campus.
 Other conference events will take place in a variety of historic locations in town, as well as the Gettysburg National Military Park.
 Each setting will be relevant to the subject matter being discussed and enrich the learning experience.

-Successful Applicants will be notified by April 2nd, and will have until April 16th to accept or decline the invitation.
-(No updates will be available to applicants until after the first week of April when selections are complete.)
-Selected educators will be regularly updated on important conference information, including pre-conference readings and preparation.
+Successful applicants will be notified by April 30th, and will have until May 12 to accept or decline the invitation.
+Selected educators will be regularly updated on important conference information, including required pre-conference readings and preparation via a conference website.

 The following items must be submitted together in order to apply: